ahay/src/user/pyang/readme.txt

 we design the code Mfbrec.cu befere going to FWI.
-It is important to note that the top boundary is free surface boundary condition (no ABC applied here!). /book/xjtu/gpufwi/syntest/SConstruct is a small and quick example to show the correctness of the FWI code.
+It is important to note that the top boundary is free surface boundary condition (no ABC applied here!). /book/xjtu/gpufwi/syntest/SConstruct is a small and quick example to show the minimization process of the FWI code.

 12) 3D coherence calculation
 Main: 		Mcohn.c